gfldex/raku-shell-piping/README.md

 `Proc::Async` has its STDOUT fed line-by-line to the next element in the pipe.
 If it is a RHS argument to `|»` its STDIN is written to with the output of the LHS.
-STDERR is left untouched unless the adverb `:quiet` or `:stdout` are used.
+STDERR is left untouched unless the adverbs `:quiet` or `:stderr` are used.

 ```
 px<find /tmp> |» px<sort> :quiet; # equivalent to `find /tmp 2>/dev/null | sort 2>/dev/null`;